tier4/ota-client/tools/test_utils/README.md

 This test_utils can be used to setup a test environment consists of a real otaclient(either on VM or on actually ECU) as main ECU, and setup many dummy subECUs that can receive update request and return the expected status report.

-### 1. Install the otaclient
+### 1. Install the otaclient's dependencies

-Install the otaclient and its dependencies to your virtual environment.
+`test_utils` depends on otaclient, so you need to install at least the dependencies of otaclient.
 Please refer to [docs/INSTALLATION.md](docs/INSTALLATION.md).

-And then you can use the test_utils from any location within your virtual environment.

 ### 2. Update the `ecu_info.yaml` and `update_request.yaml` accordingly